greg-raven/Impeachment-Chronicles/_posts/2017-05-16-who-has-been-impeached-before.md

 ---
 title: 'Who has been impeached before?'
 layout: post
+author:
+- Tom McCarthy
 ---

 Two presidents, Bill Clinton (1998) and Andrew Johnson (1868).
 (Congress may also impeach judges.)
-Articles of impeachment were passed against [Richard Nixon](https://www.theguardian.com/us-news/richard-nixon) by a congressional committee, but Nixon resigned before the House of Representatives could vote on the matter, meaning that technically he was not impeached.
+Articles of impeachment were passed against Richard Nixon by a congressional committee, but Nixon resigned before the House of Representatives could vote on the matter, meaning that technically he was not impeached.

 Impeachment does not mean expulsion from office.
 Under the constitution, impeachment happens in the House of Representatives if a majority approves articles of impeachment previously approved in committee.
 Then impeachment goes to the Senate, where a two-thirds majority vote is required to convict the president, upon which he would be removed from office.